jhu-information-security-institute/NwSec/applications/termsvr/sshcrack.md

  (Wireshark running from Attack VM) Tap
 ```
 ### Alternate approach
 You can alternately capture the keys from the Target VM (server) side.
-Here, you would create a devel container running Ubuntu.
+Here, you would create a devel container running Ubuntu that would be placed on the Target VM.
 ```
 | Attack VM (client) | <---------SSH---------> | Target VM (server) |
                                   |               (devel container)